Hny0305Lin/fork_orangemix/README.md

 Maintain a repository for the following purposes.
 1. to provide easy access to models commonly used in the Japanese community.
 Model names are named after Cookbook precedents.
-2. Upload models that I have personally merged with my own in my mood!
+2. a place to upload my personal merged models as in my mood.

 <img src="https://i.imgur.com/PRHjwT3.jpg"  width="600" height="">